starr749/bxhelper/README.md

 The -r flag will roll make a reaction roll after taking in modifiers.

 The -rt and -et flags will print out the loaded reaction and encounter tables, respectively

+## Questions
+### Why is all your data in JSON?
+Because I want you to steal it.
+Seriously.
+It took me so long to copy this stuff into this format, I don't wish to inflict that pain on anybody.
+JSON is a great universal format, and a lot of weirdos love javascript.
+If you want to use this to make your own encounter table rolling stuff in a webpage for people to use, please take it (and tell me about it).